-The bill amends the Adoption Act in New Mexico to streamline the adoption process for children who have been prenatally abandoned.
-It introduces a new definition of "prenatal abandonment," which occurs when an acknowledged or alleged father fails to provide reasonable support to the mother and child during pregnancy, either by not maintaining contact or by not offering financial or emotional support for at least sixty days.
-Additionally, it specifies that prenatal abandonment can also occur if the father is convicted of domestic violence against the mother during her pregnancy.
+The bill amends the Adoption Act in New Mexico to streamline the adoption process specifically for children who are prenatally abandoned.
+It introduces a new definition of "prenatal abandonment," which occurs when an acknowledged or alleged father fails to provide reasonable support to the mother during pregnancy, either by not maintaining contact or by not offering financial or emotional support for at least sixty days.
+Additionally, it specifies that a conviction for domestic violence against the mother during her pregnancy also constitutes prenatal abandonment.
+This new language aims to clarify the circumstances under which a father's rights may be terminated due to abandonment.

 Statutes affected: introduced version: 32A-5-3, 32A-5-15, 32A-5-19